raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 Now matter how we organize `P`, we can always construct a string large enough that `P` must discard information to correctly recognize one possible string, but not discard information in order to correctly recognize another possible string.

 Since `P` is deterministic, meaning it always does exactly one thing in response to any token given a particular state, `P` cannot both *discard* and simultaneously *not discard* information, therefore `P` cannot recognize languages composed of palindromes.

-And therefore no DPA can recognize languages composed of palindromes.
+Therefore, no DPA can recognize languages composed of palindromes.

 ---